iot-router/perenio.elegance/docs/Creating_LXC-package_for_IoT-Router.md

     ```makefile
     LXC_DEFAULT_NAME=lxc_example_perl
     ```
-    Note: If the default LXC is not specified then the Execution Environment name is used as the default LXC name.
+    Note: If the default LXC name is not specified then the Execution Environment name is used as the default LXC name.
 3. (Optional)
    To configure and use [LXC-package built-in features](Perenio_LXC_EE_system._User_manual.md#23-lxc-package-options), a config-file should be mentioned in LXC_CONFIG variable.
 This config-file should contain required LXC-package features settings ([see below](#332-settings-to-be-specified-in-the-lxc-package-config-file)).
     ```makefile